quigebo/mindmeld/docs/HOTWIRE_NATIVE_SETUP.md

-# Hotwire Native Setup for iOS
+# Hotwire Native Setup Guide

-This guide will help you set up Hotwire Native to create a native iOS app that works with your Rails Hotwire backend.
+This guide explains how to set up MindMeld as a native mobile app using Hotwire Native.

 ## What's Already Set Up